-Due to a budget blowout caused by “an over-hang from the global financial crisis and strong Australian dollar”, the federal government has informally announced (drip fed via a series of casual comments in various interviews) that the income tax cuts, that were to take effect from 1 July 2015, are no longer going to happen.
-I recall one minister claiming that the tax cuts were only deferred for a later date, but when this government says ‘deferred’, it generally means ‘never going to happen’.
-I explain what these tax cuts were going to be later in this article, including what tax rates will now apply for future years.
+I recall one minister claiming that the tax cuts were only deferred for a later date, but when a government says ‘deferred’, it generally means ‘never going to happen’.
+I explain what these tax cuts were going to be later in this article, including what tax rates now apply for the 2015/2016 year and future years.

-The income tax cuts that were to take place from 1 July 2015 will no longer happen: the 2015/2016 tax cuts would have raised the tax-free threshold from $18,200 to $19,400, while also increasing the tax rate for those earning over $37,000 (but under $80,000) by 0.5%.
-I believe the small increase in the tax rate for this income group was designed to partially offset the increase in the tax-free threshold (see Table 1 below).
+The income tax cuts that were to take place from 1 July 2015 were never legislated and never happened.
+The proposed 2015/2016 income tax cuts would have raised the tax-free threshold from $18,200 to $19,400, while also increasing the tax rate for those earning over $37,000 (but under $80,000) by 0.5%.
+I believe the proposed small increase in the tax rate for this income group was designed to partially offset the proposed increase in the tax-free threshold (see Table 2 below).

-Note: The tax cuts that took effect from the 2012/2013 financial year will remain in place, which includes a tax-free threshold of $18,200 (see Table 2 below).
+Current income tax rates: The tax cuts that took effect from the 2012/2013 financial year (and remain in place for the 2015/2016 year and future years), includes a tax-free threshold of $18,200 (see Table 1 below).
 Under the current income tax rules you can earn up $20,542 (when taking into account the Low Income Tax Offset) before income tax is payable.
 Note that prior to 1 July 2012, the tax-free threshold was only $6,000, although you could earn up to $16,000 before income tax was payable due to LITO.